JULY 2019 ANDES/AMAZON RELIEF RIDE

 We will spend the day engaged in purposeful and meaningful work as we conduct our Red Cross Dental Care and Obstetrics Programs for the people of Piñan.
 The camp will open its doors at 10:00 am and will close by 4:00 pm or until the last patients have been screened and/or treated.
 Overnight at the lodge in Piñan.

 The day starts out with an early morning ride out of Piñan through the paramo and into the tropical cloud forest.
 This new and distinct flora and fauna, boasting mountain bamboo, passion fruits and coffee trees, vastly differs from the paramos of our other morning rides.
 We will dismount at a coffee plantation in the Intag Cloud Forest known for it's phenomenal beans.
 The Riyo Lindo Coffee Plantation also serves as a lodge, with comfortable rooms surrounded by coffee and banana trees.
-Enjoy a walk down to the river and a dip in the swimming hole.
 Overnight at the Riyo Lindo Coffee Plantation.

-Our morning begins with a tour of a fair trade coffee plantation.
-Afterwards, we will set our sights on the Amazon, heading mid-morning to Hacienda La Cienega in the low lying cloud forest.
+Early morning departure with our sights set on the Amazon!
 On the way, we will stop in Otavalo for lunch and a walk through the market, known for its traditional handicrafts and textiles.
 Back on the coach, we will drive through the high cloud forest towards the Equator and "Avenue of the Volcanoes," which includes seven peaks more than 17,000 ft. high.
 That evening, we will check in to Hacienda La Cienega, one of Ecuador's oldest haciendas.
 Many famed explorers, including Von Humboldt, Whymper and Condamine, have also rested their heads here.
 Overnight at Hacienda La Cienega.

-The morning starts off with a drive to Shell (approx.3 hrs.) where we will board a light aircraft Cessna 206 (45 mins)to Llamchamacocha, home of the Sapara tribe.
+The morning starts off with a drive to Shell (approx.3 hrs.) where we will board a light aircraft, a Cessna 206, for an 50 mins flight to Llamchamacocha, home of the Sapara tribe.
 The Sapara people are known as "the hippies" of the Amazon for their interest in spirituality and healing over warfare.
 They are also master healers with incredible knowledge of plant medicine.
 Upon arrival, we will be given a traditional welcome and have the opportunity to meet with the matriarch of the Sapara, Mukasawa.
 Afterwards, we will all take part in a cleansing ceremony and be given a Sapara name.
 A short canoe ride will bring us to our stunning riverside encampment, Naku.
-Overnight in Naku: Indigenous Healing Center.
+Overnight at Naku in Llamchamacocha, Amazon.

 Upon waking we will have another cleansing ceremony with the Sapara people, enhancing our connectedness with the surrounding forest.
-Later that morning, we will help our Red Cross team organize and perform a Dental and Obstetrics Camp to treat the people of Llamchamacocha.
-Overnight in Naku.
+Later that morning, we will help our Red Cross team organize and perform a Dental program to treat the people of Llamchamacocha.
+Overnight at Naku in Llamchamacocha, Amazon.

 Morning begins with a ceremony with Manari and other elders to help us understand our dreams and experiences from the previous night's ritual.
-After lunch, we will travel to village to support the work of the Red Cross' Dental and Gynecological Program.
+After lunch, we will travel to village to support the work of the Red Cross' Dental program.
 The late afternoon will be at your leisure to journal, reflect and relax, or swim in the river.
-Overnight in Naku.
+Overnight at Naku in Llamchamacocha, Amazon.

 We will gather to say goodbye to our hosts and have the chance to buy Sapara artisanal gifts to take home with us.
 Upon arrival to Shell via Cessna, we will board the coach and drive up through the Andes to Luna Runtun.
 Enjoy the rest of the day with a relaxing massage, a soak in one of the thermal pools or hike the cliffs surrounding Baños.
 Overnight in Luna Runtun, Adventure SPA.